DennieCodes/Med-Guardian/README.md

 ![](docs/images/Palette.png)

 ## Project Planning and Organization

+To start our project we created a figma page to put down our ideas and thought process.
+It shows our thought process of how we designed and developed MedGuardian.

+- Our figma drawing board can be found [here](https://www.figma.com/file/A9pFlC4pgr8QC4ZTZWG6Zk/Medical?type=whiteboard&node-id=0%3A1&t=DroqqcAyiWyinWWu-1)

 For our project we utilized an issue and ticket system within the repo to help plan, organize and coordinate our efforts to develop the application.
 We utilized the following strategy to optimize and guide our efforts: